LenixStudio/lenix_myscript/README.md

 ```

 ## Common Issues
+> exports2 is not a function

 This is causing esbuild to treat it as CommonJS because exports looks like a CommonJS pattern.
+* exports does not exist on the client context by default like the server

 ### Example:
 exports('name', name)
 exports('age', age)

-// output: exports2 is not a function
+use this on the client context only
 ### Solution:
 globalThis.exports('name', name)
 globalThis.exports('age', age)